 One solution is to use more eco-friendly water balloons.
 While you should definitely still clean them up from your lawn afterwards (nothing biodegrades in a day), they do help deliver the fun of water balloons in different ways, without so much of the mess or the risk to the animals we love.
 That’s a win for everyone.

-1. The biodegradable water balloon
+1. The reusable water balloon

 If you ever go to Target or watch the occasional informercial, surely you’ve seen Bunch O Balloons.
 Each bunch contains 30 or so balloons that you attach to a water spigot.
 After they’re filled, the balloons self-tie and drop into a bucket all at once, like heavy grapes.